protieusz/Katana-Kombat/README.md

 # Katana-Kombat
 Katana Kombat: A 39 keys keyboard with Katana layout and a trackball in the center with RGBs.
+This design will be close source.
+It will be on sale soon!

 Thank you, ![PCBWay](https://github.com/protieusz/Katana-Kombat/assets/118025702/bdd83a7d-2658-4326-90c7-f380680f9a08) for sponsoring my Katana Kombat.
 PCBWay is your one stop PCB prototyping shopping services.